mikegfisher/docs.cucumber.io/content/cucumber/cucumber-expressions.md

 If we want the `{color}` output parameter to be converted to a `Color` object, we can define a custom parameter type in Cucumber's [configuration](/cucumber/configuration).

+TODO: This should link to configuration-ruby#Env.rb
+TODO: This should link to configuration-js#Env.rb
+TODO: This should link to configuration-java#Env.rb

 {{% block "java" %}}
 ```java
 typeRegistry.defineParameterType(new ParameterType<>(